Riders in the Sky (band)

 Riders in the Sky is an American Western music and comedy group which began performing in 1977.
-The band has released more than 40 full length albums, starred in a self-titled television series on CBS lasting two seasons, wrote and starred in an NPR syndicated radio drama Riders Radio Theater, and appeared in television series and films including as featured contributors to Ken Burns' Country Music.
+The band has released more than 40 albums, starred in a single-season self-titled television series on CBS, wrote and starred in an NPR syndicated radio drama Riders Radio Theater, and appeared in television series and films including as featured contributors to Ken Burns' Country Music.

 Their family-friendly style also appeals to children, exemplified in their recordings for Disney and Pixar.
 They have won two Grammy Awards and have written and performed music for major motion pictures, including "Woody's Roundup" from Toy Story 2 and Pixar's short film, For the Birds.
-The band also recorded full length companion albums for Toy Story 2 and Monsters, Inc.
+The band also recorded companion albums for Toy Story 2 and Monsters, Inc.

 History

 Early years (1977–1979)

 The Riders first performed on November 11, 1977 at Herr Harry's Frank N' Steins in Nashville, TN.
 For this first performance, the Riders consisted of Deputy Doug (Douglas B. Green), Windy Bill Collins, and Fred LaBour.
 Happy with the crowds reaction, the Riders performed for the second time at Herr Harry's the next evening.
 Between the second and third performances, the band still didn't have a name, but that changed in December 1977, when Fred LaBour found a copy of The Sons of The Pioneers album Riders in the Sky.
 When LaBour saw the album, he immediately called Green and told him that Riders In The Sky should be the band's name.
 Green agreed and from their third performance on, they were officially billed as Riders In The Sky.
 In 1978, Bill Collins left the Riders shortly after "Tumbleweed Tommy" Goldsmith joined.
 Shortly after Collins left, "Woody Paul" Chrisman also joined the band.
-In mid-1979, Tommy Goldsmith left the Riders shortly before the recording of their first album, which would become Three on the Trail, though Goldsmith would perform on the album, but not as a member of the Riders.
+In mid-1979, Tommy Goldsmith left the Riders shortly before the recording of their first album, which would become Three on the Trail.
+Goldsmith would perform on the Riders' second album, Cowboy Jubilee, in 1980, but not as a member of the band.